 We’ve compiled a recap to guide you through both the significance of Microsoft’s acquisition of Activision Blizzard, and how the 19-month ordeal played out.

 Why are countries investigating the merger?

-Even though the two companies are both US-based, if the deal is not approved in other countries, the newly-merged entity would risk not being able to conduct business in those countries.
+Even though the two companies are both US-based, if the deal was not approved in other countries in which Activision Blizzard operates, the newly merged entity would risk not being able to conduct business in those countries.

 It is worth noting that the acquisition of Activision Blizzard is not the first big-money spending spree on gaming for the tech conglomerate, which already owns Xbox.
 Microsoft owns Minecraft, Halo developer 343 Industries, Obsidian Entertainment, Forza developer Playground Games, and Bethesda owner ZeniMax.
 Activision Blizzard would, however, be Microsoft’s largest purchase.